 Visit the conference website for more information about this wonderful opportunity to attend a professional psychology conference, meet other psych students and professors, and potentially open doors to grad school.
 If you want funding for your trip to RMPA, you should apply for a student research/travel grant (see below), which could reimburse 100% of your expenses.

 The School of Arts and Sciences is pleased to announce funding for student research projects and scholarly and creative activities.
-Go to the Undergraduate Research Grants page, which contains files that will assist you in completing the application.
+The Undergraduate Research Grants page will assist you in completing the application.

 Metamorphosis is the Council of Public Liberal Arts Colleges' journal of undergraduate research.
 If you are interested, talk to your instructor to find out if they recommend submitting your research project for publication in Metamorphosis.

-The Durango Chamber of Commerce maintains a list of nonprofit organizations and clubs, and quite a few of them may relate to your psychology interests and may provide opportunities for internships or volunteering.
+The Durango Chamber of Commerce maintains a list of nonprofit organizations and clubs, and quite a few of them may relate to your psychology interests.
+They may provide opportunities for internships or volunteering.

-If you are interested in earning research or practicum hours, please get in touch with the psychology department to check eligibility.
+To earn research or practicum hours, please contact the Psychology Department to check eligibility.
 We also have a growing number of SERVICE LEARNING courses, which all have the Psych 311 course number, including using motivational interviewing on campus, working at the sexual assault survivors' hotline, and doing suicide prevention work in the local middle schools.